-Cholera is predominantly acquired from drinking water in which the bacteria is naturally found or through the consumption of fecally contaminated food (all types of food can be contaminated by infected food handlers).
+Cholera is mainly acquired from drinking water in which the bacteria is naturally found or through the consumption of fecally contaminated food (all types of food can be contaminated by infected food handlers).
 The bacteria that cause cholera are also found in fresh and brackish waters, where they attach to the shells of crustaceans such as shrimp, crabs, and lobsters and to the skin of fish, which are potent sources of infection if inadequately cooked.